roadiz/headless-edition/README.md

 ## Update Roadiz sources

-Simply call `composer update` to upgrade Roadiz.
+Simply call `composer update` to upgrade Roadiz packages.
 You’ll need to execute regular operations if you need to migrate your database.

 ## Maximize performances for production